SURI Toothbrush review: How 2.0 fixed my biggest issue

 I don’t cover my website with adverts because I want you to enjoy your time here!
 However, this post may contain links to products and services I genuinely like.
 If you make a purchase through these links I may earn a small commission (at no cost to you) which keeps this website alive, and me fed!

-In this extensive SURI Toothbrush review, I’ll talk about the cleaning power, battery life, design, eco-friendly credentials, repair service (as I had a small part come lose in August 2024), and my overall experience.
+In this SURI Toothbrush review, I’ll share my full experience, including cleaning power, battery life, design, eco-friendly credentials, repair service (I had a small part come loose in August 2024), and why SURI 2.0 might be the upgrade worth switching to.

 TL;DR